chris-calo/framegrab/README.md

    sudo apt install ffmpeg
    ```

 If you're still having issues, it might be due to repository configuration.
-On PopOS or other Debian-based systems, FFMPEG should be available in the standard repositories.
+On Ubuntu/PopOS or other Debian-based systems, FFMPEG should be available in the standard repositories.
 </details>

 <details>